ansible/ansible-ai-connect-service/ansible_ai_connect_chatbot/README.md

 ## Build from source

-To start building the "Admin Portal" project, you're going to need:
+To start building the "Chatbot" project, you're going to need:

 - node (`18.20.0` was used for development)
 - npm (`10.5.0` was used for development)